delucis/v3.chrisswithinbank.net/_events/2014-12-20-mosaik-berlin.md

   address: Eberswalder Straße 10, 10437 Berlin
 date: 2014-12-20 20:00
 works:
-  - Tomorrow I will build a house here, if I can hold still
+  - name: Tomorrow I will build a house here, if I can hold still
 ---